Kawila: Resistance against Burmese rule

 Kawila devised a plan to overthrow the Burmese in Lampang.
 Kawila sent his younger brother Khamsom to lead an army to the south, pretending to fight Thonburi armies.
 Kawila then arose, killing Burmese officials in Lampang.
 The Burmese went to seek assistance from Khamsom.
 Khamsom stated that Kawila was acting on his own and his family as a whole was not involved.
-The Burmese were not convinced and informed the incidents to Thado Mindin at Chiangmai.
+The Burmese were not convinced and informed the incidents to Thado Mindin at Chiang Mai.
 Thado Mindin realized that Kawila and his family was insurrecting against Burmese rule.
-Thado Mindin then had Chaikaew in Chiangmai imprisoned.
+Thado Mindin then had Chaikaew in Chiang Mai imprisoned.

 King Taksin sent Chaophraya Chakri ahead as vanguard to Lampang.
-Kawila greeted King Taksin and Chaophraya Chakri and led them to Chiangmai.
-Siamese forces were able to take Chiangmai in January 1775.
-Two Lanna men in Chiangmai informed Kawila that his father Saikeaw was alive in prison.
+Kawila greeted King Taksin and Chaophraya Chakri and led them to Chiang Mai.
+Siamese forces were able to take Chiang Mai in January 1775.
+Two Lanna men in Chiang Mai informed Kawila that his father Chaikeaw was alive in prison.
 Kawila then rescued his father from the prison.
 However, Burmese chronicles stated that Thado Mindin had deported Chaikaew in chains to Ava.
 Kawila had to take a small force to rescue his father on his way to Burma.